abdullahjavaid409/Machine-Learning-Models/Naive Bayes/Readme.md

 - It is used for spam classification.
 - It is used for twitter sentiment analysis.
 - Also for document categorization.

+_If you want some model that works well and make predictions fast then it is a good choice._